lupyuen/lupyuen.github.io/src/lora2.md

 ## Source Files

-_How do we add the NimBLE Porting Library to our own BL602 programs?_
+_How do we add the NimBLE Porting Layer to our own BL602 programs?_

 Copy these source files from the BL602 LoRa Firmware to your program...